HudsonSchumaker/Octopus/README.md

 ```
 4. Run the `Main` class to start the application.

+{
+"name": "Sample Product",
+"description": "This is a sample product description.",
+"price": 19.99
+},
 ---

 This description provides an overview of the project's purpose, features, technologies, and structure.